alex-martineau/AI_Project_Framework/README.md

 # AI Project Framework

-This repository contains three documents created as part of **project 10 of the Data Scientist training course offered by OpenClassrooms**.
+This repository contains three documents created as part of **project 10 of the Data Scientist training course offered by OpenClassrooms & CentraleSupélec**.

 ⚠️ **Important**: This repository reflects personal work carried out by the author as part of a training course.
-It is **in no way affiliated with, endorsed, or officially published by OpenClassrooms**.
+It is **in no way affiliated with, endorsed, or officially published by OpenClassrooms or CentraleSupélec**.

 ## 📂 Current Content